Wed 26 Sep 2012

 build server), install and configure dnsmasq

-to provide dhcp and tftp services:
+to provide dhcp

 # Install dnsmasq